prometheus/prometheus/docs/configuration/configuration.md

 Prometheus can reload its configuration at runtime.
 If the new configuration is not well-formed, the changes will not be applied.
-A configuration reload is triggered by sending a `SIGHUP` to the Prometheus process or sending a HTTP POST request to the `/-/reload` endpoint (when the `--web.enable-lifecycle` flag is enabled).
+A configuration reload is triggered by sending a `SIGHUP` to the Prometheus process or sending an HTTP POST request to the `/-/reload` endpoint (when the `--web.enable-lifecycle` flag is enabled).
 This will also reload any configured rule files.

 ## Configuration file